hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_meteor_shower_with_bright_streaks__a687fcef-5657-4e8b-8a37-e7839d797d0e-0_2.content.md

 Our website is built on a foundation of scientific knowledge and expertise.
 We strive to provide accurate and reliable information to our users, and we rely on reputable sources to do so.
 Some of our references include:

 -   NASA
 -   The European Space Agency
 -   The Royal Astronomical Society

 ## Contact Us

 We value your feedback and welcome any questions or comments you may have.
-Please feel free to contact us at [email protected] or follow us on Twitter @stargazewebsite.
+Please feel free to contact us at me@pavolhejny.com or follow us on Twitter @stargazewebsite.

 Thank you for visiting Stargaze.
 Happy stargazing!